smariel/PaiR/README.md

 # PaiR
-Find the best value pair for your equation, such as voltage divider.
+Find the best combination of values for your equation, such as voltage divider.

 Demo: https://dev.otmax.fr/PaiR/